 - 1305.A.
 Except in the Amusement (A) zoning district, translucent or any other type of material that allows internal light to illuminate any part of the awning or canopy is prohibited. - 1305.B.
-Awnings and canopies are permitted to extend over public rights-of-way in the Amusement (A) and Mixed Use (MU) districts; provided they do not extend beyond the back edge of the curb line or more than a distance of eight feet inside the right-of-way line, further provided that these structures do not rely on public property for structural support nor interfere with pedestrian or vehicular traffic.
-Any architectural element that protrudes or encroaches in a permitted fashion must maintain a minimum 9-foot clearance from grade.
+Awnings and canopies are permitted to extend over public rights-of-way in the Amusement (A), Downtown Commercial (C7 & C8), Arts & Innovation (ART), and Mixed Use (MU) districts; provided: - 1. they do not extend beyond the back edge of the curb line or more than a distance of eight feet inside the right-of-way line, and - 2. these structures do not rely on public property for structural support nor interfere with pedestrian or vehicular traffic, and - 3. that any architectural element that protrudes or encroaches in a permitted fashion must maintain a minimum 9-foot clearance from grade, and - 4. that particular attention be paid to lighting the area beneath the awning to maintain consistent brightness along the sidewalk in order to mitigate harsh shadows or dark corners.